webastien/dev-vm/README.md

 **Note:** Choosing "never" add the plugin in `configuration/yours/vagrant-plugins-ignored.yml`.
 It's a simple YAML file you can edit or remove.
 All required plugins will not be affected by this one, only suggested.
 So, if you had choose "never" and change your mind, you just have to suppress the plugin name from this file.
 The next time you, it will be suggested again.

 ## What's in the box?
-* [Debian](http://debian.org) 8 (Jessie) with VB guest additions (*), [Dotdeb](https://www.dotdeb.org) and non-free packages repositories are activated
+* [Debian](http://debian.org) 8 (Jessie) with VB guest additions (\*), [Dotdeb](https://www.dotdeb.org) and non-free packages repositories are activated
 * [Mysql](https://www.mysql.com) configured to use utf8
 * [PHP-FPM](https://php-fpm.org) (php7) as fastcgi
 * [Apache2](https://httpd.apache.org)

-\* : I had problems with sync folder when using boxes without those guest additions, so I choose **garbetjie/debian8** from the [public Vagrant box catalog](https://atlas.hashicorp.com/boxes/search).
-No time to test for now, but the Vagrant plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) could solve the problem.

-Specific for web / Drupal developments:
 * [Composer](https://getcomposer.org)
 * [Drush](http://www.drush.org)
 * [Drupal console](https://drupalconsole.com)
 * [Adminer](https://www.adminer.org)
+* Easy install of Drupal 7/8 sites (D8 trusted hosts auto configured), adminer, phpinfo
+* Easy install of sites which have a git repository
+* You can add / modify sites "starters" (kind of templates)
+* [My own config](https://github.com/webastien/vim) for my favorite editor: [VIm](http://www.vim.org/)

+\* : I had problems with sync folder when using boxes without those guest additions, so I choose [garbetjie/debian8](https://atlas.hashicorp.com/garbetjie/boxes/debian8) from the [public Vagrant box catalog](https://atlas.hashicorp.com/boxes/search).
+No time to test for now, but the Vagrant plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) could solve the problem.

 But keep in mind the playbook is configurable, so you can modify what the VM will have inside.

 ## Why did I made this instead of using Drupal-VM?
 My first tries to use [Drupal-VM](https://github.com/geerlingguy/drupal-vm) was unsuccessful because there were opened issues breaking its usage on my system (because of MacOS? don't remember...
-That was last year), so I've decided to write mine. *But now, it seems very stable* and it's very configurable.
+That was last year), so I've decided to write mine. **But now, it's stable** and configurable.
 Honestly, you should prefer this than mine, there is a large community around and it's actively maintened.
 If you have more time, try mine.

 Other reasons: I wanted to understand how Vagrant/Ansible playbook work.
 Now, I can use mine, use yours, use [Drupal-VM](https://github.com/geerlingguy/drupal-vm) or whatever recipe given to me.
 I'm able to debug and modify Ansible playbook and Vagrant files, practice more [Jinja2](http://jinja.pocoo.org/docs/2.9/) syntax and [Ruby language](https://www.ruby-lang.org) (the Vagrantfile use it).
 It's also a good way to learn how to install and configure some server softwares when I will need them before integrate them inside.
 I don't regret the experience and become an addict.

-## What my VM offers?
-* As mentioned further: Composer, Drush and Drupal console are installed by default.
-* You can easily add Drupal 7/8 sites (D8 trusted hosts are configured automaticaly), adminer, phpinfo with a few lines.
-* You can modify and extend easily the "starters".
-* [My own config](https://github.com/webastien/vim) for my favorite editor: [VIm](http://www.vim.org/)

 ## How to install?
 Simply clone/copy this repository somewhere and, in this directory, run "**vagrant up**".
 Now, grab a cup of coffee because it takes a few minutes, depending on your internet connection and your hardware.
 That's it.
 You can optionaly override default settings, see below.

 ## How to setup / extend
-Read the [Wiki pages](https://github.com/webastien/dev-vm/wiki) first, then if you're brave, the source code, or at least the config YAML files: I put lots of comments.
+Read the [Wiki pages](https://github.com/webastien/dev-vm/wiki) first, then if you're brave, the source code, or at least the config YAML files in [configuration/default/settings](https://github.com/webastien/dev-vm/tree/master/configuration/default/settings): I put lots of comments to explain options.

 ## Quickfix temporary in place
 * **Drupal 8 site name**